 Washington University’s MSTP welcomes applications from all individuals interested in physician-scientist training, regardless of their citizenship status.
 While we have the largest NIH training grant in the country, we also have access to non-government resources that can be used to fund international students.
 Washington University is able to offer full funding to an unlimited number of international students who hold F-1 visas.
-Currently, the program has 17 students who are neither US citizens nor permanent residents.
-In addition to being outstanding scholars, international students greatly enrich the diversity of the training environment, and bring different perspectives to the MSTP community.
+Currently, 17% of students within the program are neither US citizens nor permanent residents.
+In addition to being outstanding scholars, international students greatly enrich the diversity of the training environment and bring different perspectives to the MSTP community.

 Admissions requirements for international students are identical to those of US citizens and permanent residents: